timescale/docs/use-timescale/vpc.md

 ![$CLOUD_LONG isolation architecture](https://assets.timescale.com/docs/images/tsc-vpc-architecture.svg)

-Your Customer apps run inside your AWS Customer VPC, your $CLOUD_LONG services always run inside the secure $CLOUD_LONG $VPC.
+Your customer apps run inside your AWS Customer VPC, your $CLOUD_LONG services always run inside the secure $CLOUD_LONG $VPC.
 You control secure communication between apps in your VPC and your $SERVICE_SHORTs using a dedicated Peering $VPC.
 The AWS PrivateLink connecting
 $CLOUD_LONG $VPC to the dedicated Peering $VPC gives the same level of protection as using a direct